davebraze/david-braze/content/post/ztub-book-innate/index.md

 Innate: How the Wiring of Our Brains Shapes Who We Are, by Kevin Mitchell

-In **Innate**, Kevin Mitchell gives a fairly accessible discussion of the relative contributions of genes, shared environment, and the confusingly named non-shared environment to differences in who we are as individuals: in physique, personality, cognition, and so on.
+In **Innate**, Kevin Mitchell gives a fairly accessible exposition of the relative contributions of genes, shared environment, and the confusingly named non-shared environment to differences in who we are as individuals: in physique, personality, cognition, and so on.
 The